rbuurma/vic-sem-2020/VicSemSyllabus2020.md

 I want us to think about the long paper as a piece that draws together some of the various shorter writing pieces, research skills, and projects you will work on over the course of the semester.
 The long paper may draw on any aspect of the work you have done in the seminar; it should include an original argument about one of our novels, respond to the existing criticism of that novel, and incorporate original research.
 A substantial proposal, including a research organization plan, and perhaps the beginning of the paper, is due before March break, with a rough draft due soon after in early April.
 If you are in Honors, this will become your SHS paper.
 I would like – but will not require because different students’ interests and needs will vary – for this paper to incorporate some significant original research.

 #### Final written and oral exam
 During finals period you will take a three-hour written exam; you may use your notes and books.
 You will then take an oral exam during finals period based on this exam, your long paper, and the entire semester’s readings.
+We will schedule these individually.
 This is separate from and in addition to Honors examinations.

 #### Seminar break
 Each of you will bring part of break a few times during the semester.
 Consult with one another, and be creative!
 If this will be a financial hardship, please consult me.